Principles of Physics II — PHYS 2212

 We can meet via Zoom for a final exit interview during which you will present an organized presentation with evidence to support your proposed final grade.
 I will provide feedback on your assessment and discuss your grade suggestion with you.
 Together, we will work toward an agreed upon grade, though I reserve the right to veto a suggested grade.
 This presentation must be no longer than 20 minutes.

 You can prepare and record a 20-minute video presentation with evidence to support your proposed final grade and submit this video presentation to D2L.
 I reserve the right to veto a suggested grade.

 You can propose your final grade in a paper that provides evidence from your body of work throughout the semester for why you believe your suggested grade is fair.
 This paper has a page limit of 3 pages, single spaced, 12 point font, 1 inch margins.
 This paper will be submitted to D2L.
 I reserve the right to veto a suggested grade.

 To propose a final grade of A for this course, you will need to provide strong evidence of your learning for all 15 Content Learning Outcomes listed above.
 This evidence can take many forms but the list below gives some examples of what you might choose to provide as evidence of your learning:

 - Demonstrate mastery of a learning outcome with a thorough and correct solution to a module quiz problem.
-To do this, you will present your solution to me directly as an oral quiz during an individual conference on Zoom.
+You have the option to take a quiz in a written format or as an oral quiz.

-It is required that you demonstrate mastery of at least 12 learning outcomes with thorough and correct oral quiz solutions.
+It is required that you demonstrate mastery of at least 12 learning outcomes with thorough and correct (written and/or oral) quiz solutions.